Blog:Finding Your Data Strategy

 Analyze and adapt - Regardless of industry, there's always room for improvement.
 Whether it's in-product, operations, supply chain, etc., something can always be fine-tuned to perform better than before.
 Use data insights to reveal to you and your teams the often hidden stories of what's real going with your company and users and adapt accordingly to continously improve.

 better data = better decisions, so nurture your data so it's free from noise, including bias.
-The latter, I'll save for a follow-up post.
 We were successfully at Tesla in leveraging a data strategy to reveal insights for effectively scaling and streamlining product and operations worldwide, and I'm a believer now as much as then, that regardless of your company's size, investing in a data strategy is a great investment; particularly, one that reveals and leverages insights for solving your customers' friction points and barriers to fully using your product suite.